 Invoice financing allows you to offer your customer invoices as collateral to receive a portion of their value in advance of their payment term.
 This agreed percentage may be up to 90%, but this can vary depending on the profile of the customers you’re invoicing.

-The remaining value of the invoice (10% – 30%) is held in reserve until the customer has made the full payment.
+Recourse: If your customer fails to pay their debt, your invoice finance provider recovers the funds by charging you the money you have been advanced in full, together with any fees and interest.
+The remaining value of the invoice (10% - 30%) is held in reserve until the customer has made the full payment.
 The interest and management fee charged by your provider are deducted from this, and the rest is transferred to you.
 These costs can vary hugely depending on which provider you choose.

+Non-recourse: If your customer fails to pay their debt, your invoice finance provider will be liable for the losses incurred (this is sometimes subject to limitations, so be aware of the small print!)
 An important consideration for any business is whether they are liable for the losses if a customer doesn’t (or can’t) pay an invoice that has been used for finance.
 Invoice finance can be conducted in one of two ways: recourse and non-recourse.
 Invoice financing on a non-recourse basis is often more expensive and much more difficult to get approved for than on a recourse basis.

 Invoice financing actually refers to two related, but slightly different financial services; invoice discounting and invoice factoring.
 Both allow you to use your invoices as collateral to secure a credit line, but their differences are important.

 Invoice factoring, also known as debt factoring, is a contract involving an invoice finance provider managing your sales ledger and collecting money owed by your customers themselves.
 This means your customer will be fully aware you’re using invoice finance.
 Using invoice factoring can free you from time-consuming invoice collection and allow you to concentrate on your business.